metablaster/WindowsFirewallRuleset/README.md

 - To navigate and edit code with VSCode, `PSScriptAnalyzer` is recommended otherwise editing experience may behave really odd due to other project settings.
 - There are no hardware requirements but if you plan to write code recommendation is min.
-8GB of memory and SSD drive to comfortably work on project, otherwise to just apply rules to your personal firewall less than that will work just fine.
+8GB of memory and SSD drive to comfortably work on project, otherwise to just deploy rules to your personal firewall less than that will work just fine.

 [Table of Contents](#table-of-contents)